cansavvy/DataTrail_ReOrg/docs/07_build_a_resume_04_projects.md

 As you're looking for a job, it's best to **avoid criticizing the work of others** in your project gallery.
 You can certainly use a dataset that someone else has written about previously to do your own analysis; however, your post should *not* tear apart what that other individual did in theirs.

 Additionally, remember this is a blog post.
-(For details about what to include in a blog post, refer back to the [Written and Oral Communication in Data Science](https://leanpub.com/universities/courses/jhu/writtenandoralcommunicationindatascience) course.)
 This post should tell a story and include details about your analysis, but it **shouldn't include every detail about your analysis**.
 You should do the analysis and then pare down what you have to only what's necessary to communicate your story to your audience.

 Finally, remember that this should demonstrate your skills and abilities. **Do not take code or work from others without properly citing those individuals**.
 Giving attribution to others' work when deserved is incredibly important.
 Be sure that all writing and code portrayed are your own in your project gallery actually are your own work.